trimstray/nginx-admins-handbook/README.md

   > When you restart NGINX you might encounter situation in which NGINX will stop, and won't start back again, because of syntax error.
 Reload method is safer than restarting because before old process will be terminated, new configuration file is parsed and whole process is aborted if there are any problems with it.

+  From NGINX documentation:

+  > _In order for NGINX to re-read the configuration file, a HUP signal should be sent to the master process.
+The master process first checks the syntax validity, then tries to apply new configuration, that is, to open log files and new listen sockets.
+If this fails, it rolls back changes and continues to work with old configuration.
+If this succeeds, it starts new worker processes, and sends messages to old worker processes requesting them to shut down gracefully.
+Old worker processes close listen sockets and continue to service old clients.
+After all clients are serviced, old worker processes are shut down._

 ###### Example

 ```bash